Small Intestinal Bacterial Overgrowth: What to Know

 The recent use of proton pump inhibitors (PPIs), bismuth-containing compounds, or antibiotics can reduce the sensitivity of the breath test.

-Due to these drawbacks, diagnosing small intestinal bacterial overgrowth often relies on the patient’s clinical evidence and their treatment response.
+Due to these drawbacks, diagnosing small intestinal bacterial overgrowth often relies on the patient’s clinical symptoms and their response to treatment.

 Let us explore scientifically proven treatment options for intestinal bacterial overgrowth.